nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### What is a recipe?
 Recipes are the building blocks of ***RIZZ***ipe!
 Each recipe consists of multiple attributes, which are listed in the [recipe attributes table](#recipe-attributes-table).<br>

-Pay close attention to these attributes, for they are crucial inputs to some of our [features](#features) mentioned below!
+Pay close attention to these attributes, for they are crucial inputs to some of our commands mentioned below!

 #### Recipe attributes table